acrenwelge/acrenwelge.github.io/_posts/2016-12-11-pomodoro-clock.md

 title:  "Pomodoro Clock"
 date:   2016-12-11 12:00:00 -0600
 categories: FreeCodeCamp
-tags: Sass Canvas Javascript
+tags: Sass Canvas JavaScript
 ---
-This pen began as a FreeCodeCamp project to build a Pomodoro Clock, which is a clock based on the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+This pen began as a [FreeCodeCamp](http://FreeCodeCamp.com) project to build a Pomodoro Clock, which is a clock based on the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 The clock breaks work into intervals, typically 25 minutes long, and in between there are short breaks.
 My clock does all of that, and you can also adjust the intervals.